Baker Ranch Dental Spa

 What Type of Doctors Perform Gum Contouring

-Many general dentists and periodontists (gum specialists) can perform the gum contouring procedure.
+Many general dentists and periodontists (gum and periodontics specialists) can perform the gum contouring procedure.
 Before having the procedure done, ask your dentist about his or her knowledge and experience with the process.

 Gum Contouring: How Much Does It Cost?